-The allowance is usually calculated on the basis of earned income for the previous year, as confirmed for tax purposes.
-From the gross wage, 60% of employee's pension and unemployment insurance and daily allowance contributions (together 4.24% in 2019) are deducted.
-If one does not have earned income, one gets the allowance at the minimum rate.
-The minimum rate is €27.86 per working day (2019).
+Before 2020, the allowance was usually calculated on the basis of earned income for the previous year, as confirmed for tax purposes.
+From the gross wage, 60% of employee's pension and unemployment insurance and daily allowance contributions (together 4.24% in 2019) were deducted.
+The income basis for self-employed was the self-reported income (YEL or MYEL income) that is used as the basis for social contribution.
+If one did not have earned income, one received the allowance at the minimum rate.
+The minimum rate was 27.86 euro per working day in 2019.

-Starting 1 January 2020, the daily allowances payable to parents will be calculated on the basis of annual income.
+Starting 1 January 2020, the daily allowances payable to parents is calculated on the basis of annual income.
 The annual income is calculated for a reference period of 12 calendar months prior to the month that precedes the start of the entitlement to the allowance.
 Included in the annual income are wages and salaries, salaries for insurance purposes, earned income under the self-employed persons' (YEL) and farmers' (MYEL) pension insurance schemes, certain compensations for loss of income, and a number of social benefits including unemployment benefits, sickness allowance and study grants.
 Insurance contributions are deducted from the annual income.
-In 2020 the deduction is 9.58% up to 38,636 euros 0.7 x annual income : 300, but at least the basic allowance 38,637 - 59,444 euros 90.15 + 0.40 x (annual income - 38,636) : 300 over 59,444 euros 117.89 + 0.25 x (annual income - 59,444) : 300
+In 2020 the deduction was 9.58% and in 2021 it is 9.91%.

 The annual income may consist of several sources of income, such as salaries and social benefits.
 The necessary data is typically obtained from the national incomes register and from insurance providers.
-If an applicant has no or only very little income for the 12-month reference period, the allowance will be at least a specified minimum amount (28.94 euro per day in 2020).
+If an applicant has no or only very little income for the 12-month reference period, the allowance will be at least a specified minimum amount (28.94 euro per day in 2020 and 29.05 euro in 2021).